 achieve and maintain Certified Firefighter Level II and Emergency

 Medical Technician-basic (EMT) status.
 In addition to CFPD's 34

 EMT's, there are 25 licensed paramedics.

-In 2011, Cary Fire Protection District responded to 1920 emergency
+Cary Fire Protection District responds to over 1900 emergency incidents each year.

 I.S.O. stands for Insurance Services Office.
 The I.S.O. inspects fire protection in cities